deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 import {FormattedMessage} from 'react-intl';

-and Use this in html like this :
+and Use this in html like this:

 <FormattedMessage id="LOGIN.TITLE" defaultMessage="Employee Portal" />